 we walked back outside and took seats next to oscar. it seemed strange the way violet and oscar barely spoke the entire time at the party. but that’s only a view from the outside. who can tell what kind of inviolable secret warmth festers within. when people leave so much for outsiders, doesn’t that signal a lack of inner intensity?

-i walked closer to the window.
+i walked closer to the window.“do you mind if i close the curtains?”

 "no. please. the light's shining in."

-some people began leaving. the sun became sturdier. and beneath the lost clouds high above the adobe tenements, a few newspapers fluttered in the gutter, pigeons cut straight lines over the adjacent flat. it was late, and i was gone, quite gone, the me above me, watching me, watching her. time to go, saying goodbye, walking back toward violet, the swordplay between eyes, in the distance, and the newness rises -- possibilities, chemically charged, the fleeting touching of fingert-i-p-s, and the soft parting of
+and beneath the lost clouds high above the adobe tenements, a few newspapers fluttered in the gutter, pigeons cut straight lines over the adjacent flat. it was late, and i was gone, quite gone, the me above me, watching me, watching her.

 do you mind if i close the curtains?